Moist Buttermilk Pumpkin Spice Bread is a richly spiced homemade pumpkin bread that gets its extra softness from the buttermilk, not oil.

-I love pumpkin spice bread.
-I always have.
-I don't remember there being pumpkin everything, and it being nearly the big deal that it is now, but I always looked forward to making pumpkin bread every fall.
+I don't remember there being pumpkin everything, and it being nearly the big deal that it is now, but I've always loved a good loaf of pumpkin spice bread.

 Buttermilk Pumpkin Spice Bread